emptymonkey/revsh/Documentation/BEACHHEAD.md

 *Vector: netcat*<br>
 *Privilege: Non-privileged User*

-In this stage, the arbitrary RCE from stage 2 will be leveraged to download a copy of netcat that has the GAPING_SECURITY_HOLE feature enabled.
+In this stage, the arbitrary RCE from stage 2 should be invoked to download a copy of netcat that has the GAPING_SECURITY_HOLE feature enabled.
 Once downloaded, the operator will open a reverse shell with netcat then proceed with several high priority / low impact tasks.
 (E.g. fingerprinting the host, assessing the level of system usage by it's owners, as well as identifying any additional services provided by this host.)
-After the completion of the initial tasks the operator may find that further tasks, such as privilege escalation or lateral movement would best be performed from a proper terminal.
+After the completion of those initial tasks the operator will find that further tasks, such as privilege escalation or lateral movement will be easier to perform from a proper terminal.

 ### Stage 4 - Reverse Terminal <a name="toc2d"></a>